-The Special Group in Coaching Psychology supports coaching psychologists, coaches, individual clients and organisations who are interested in learning more about coaching psychology and coaching services.
+The Special Group in Coaching Psychology supports coaching psychologists, coaches, individual clients and organisations who are interested in learning more about coaching psychology and coaching services by providing them with a means of sharing research as well as practical experiences that relate to the psychology of coaching.

 What would you do?
 Ethics ChallengeShow content

 This page contains examples of ethical challenges to test out your ethical navigation.
 There is no one solution to this situation.
 As you think about it, be aware of what you are taking into account as you decide what you would do?
 Why are you taking these things into account?
 What other perspectives are there?

 Here is a hypothetical situation that you may find relevant to your practice, or presented in supervision.
 What is happening here?
 What are the main areas to enquire into, to support learning and to help navigation of new ways of working.